exoplatform/exo-documentation/docs/LDAP.rst

 -  The :ref:`Quick start <LDAP.PicketLink.QuickStart>` section
-   simplifies the configuration by assuming that you will use an empty LDAP directory.
+   simplifies the configuration by assuming that you will use an empty directory.
 Once you complete this Quick start, you can easily modify the configuration for other use cases.

 -  The :ref:`Configuration review <LDAP.PicketLink.ConfigurationReview>`